cloudspace/angular_devise/README.md

     });
 ```

-### Auth.register(opts)
+### Auth.register(creds)

 Use `Auth.register()` to register and authenticate with the server.
 Keep
 in mind, credentials are sent in plaintext; use a SSL connection to
-secure them. `opts` is an object that should contain at least an email
+secure them. `creds` is an object that should contain any credentials
-and password.
-Additionally, `opts.password_confirmation` may be
-provided, though it will default to `opts.password` if it is not.
-`Auth.register()` will return a promise that will resolve to the
+needed to register with the server. `Auth.register()` will return a
+promise that will resolve to the registered user.
-registered user.

 ```javascript
 angular.module('myModule', ['Devise']).